iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.1/report.md

 > Doesn't check for exposures that often.
 It only seems to check once a day.
 I have internet access all day and wifi at home.<br> :date: __2020-11-14 23:39:26__

 > This app is very disappointing as it only works when GPS is active.
 This should not be necessary since app apparently uses bluetooth to interact with nearby phones<br> :date: __2020-11-14 05:57:50__

-> Not a good design.
-It just notifies you that you have a close contact with someone sick rather that giving you a warning before it happens.
-Technically, it's useless untill you got the virus as it protects others rather than yourself.<br> :date: __2020-11-13 22:25:00__

-> Last covid check my phone did was a week ago?
-What about this past week?
-I've been at work I've been places, it should have at least checked.
-I think some things wrong with the app.
-My Bluetooth and locations are on I checked.
-It has potential, but only if it works.<br> :date: __2020-11-13 05:32:23__

-> I though this only needed Bluetooth to work.
-But it seem to need Internet connection also.
-It does not work if my data is off.
-So I uninstall it cause I don't have a lot of data.<br> :date: __2020-11-12 14:45:54__

-> Make it compatible with older devices<br> :date: __2020-11-12 02:14:40__

-> I would like to have this site in french,if possible.
-I would understand better.<br> :date: __2020-11-11 11:32:10__

-> I don't understand why it has uninstalled itself... twice, but I want the notification so I will download it again hopefully the third time it will work properly for more than a couple of days.<br> :date: __2020-11-11 00:30:45__